 Revenue divided by the average number of members divided by the number of months in the period.

-• Strengthen the core – Price and revenue management
+• Strengthen the Core – Pricing and Revenue Management

-ARPMM increased by 7% in 2024, driven by an increase in the average headline price of a Standard membership of £1.37 as well as some selective repricing of the membership base.
+ARPMM increased by 4% in 2025, driven by an increase in the average headline price of a Standard membership of £1.11 as well as some selective repricing of the membership base.
+See the Financial Review on pages 22 to 29 of the 2025 Annual Report for further details.

 2024 53.5